GeoFelpave/Code_Club_SHETRAN_Setup/README.md

 As part of this task we aim to develop a series of processes that will enable the creation of the files necessary as inputs for the physically-based model SHETRAN
   1. setting_mask.py -> this uses a catchment geometry (shapefile) to generate the catchment mask for SHETRAN.
 The process uses pyQgis.
+  2. setting_land_cover.py -> this uses the land cover .tif file to generate the catchment land cover .txt file based on the largest coverage per cell in the grid.
+The process uses pyQgis.